vgurianov/qm/docs/slits.md

   self.tail = self.head
 ```

+## 3. Classical model
+The classical model assumes the scattering of classical particles by two slits.
+To do this, instead of alternatives and the Mix class, we use the OneClass class, which has two operations with different names move_to_x1 and move_to_x2.
 The ontology is a similar an ontology of classical case but has  'Mix' class.
-The class inhered 'move_to_x1' operation from both 'A' and 'B' classes.
-In this case, we has conflict of the names.
-This conflict resolve as the quantom rule.
-The 'Mix' class has 'w1' and 'w2' attributes for the quantom rule.

-## 3. Experiments result
+## 4. Experiments result
 Typical result of the experiment is depicted in Fig.3 (kn = 10 measurements for each value $$\varphi$$).
 ![Image](slits_2a.png)
 Figure 3 - Experiment result